Grand National Assembly of Bulgaria

-In Bulgaria, a Grand National Assembly (Велико народно събрание, Veliko narodno sabranie) is a special meeting of the National Assembly which may be convened in order for matters of special jurisdiction.
+In Bulgaria, a Grand National Assembly is a special meeting of the National Assembly which may be convened in order for matters of special jurisdiction.

-The first Grand National Assembly of Bulgaria was conducted from April 17 to June 26, 1879.
+The first Grand National Assembly of Bulgaria was conducted from 17 April to 26 June 1879.
 Its chairman was Anthim I.

 History

 In the first Grand National Assembly, Alexander of Battenberg was chosen as Prince of Bulgaria.